 With 1,000 nodes: ~8 KB/s (same per-node cost)

-At 1,000 nodes, the CRDT approach consumes 1,000x more network bandwidth for the same convergence guarantee.
-The gap only widens with scale.
+At 1,000 nodes, the illustrative CRDT approach can consume more network bandwidth for a comparable modeled convergence path.
+Quote production reduction only with a measured workload artifact.

 When CRDTs are still the right choice